Kong/docs.konghq.com/app/_src/gateway/production/debug-request.md

 ### X-Kong-Request-Debug-Token header

-Token for authenticating the client and making the debug request to prevent abuse.
-Debug requests originating from loopback addresses do not require this header.
+The `X-Kong-Request-Debug-Token` is a token for authenticating the client and making the debug request to prevent abuse.
+Debug requests originating from loopback addresses don't require this header.

 ## Debug request example